rozek/voltcloud-for-browsers/README.md

 Before that test may be run, a few preparational steps have to be taken:

-1. download this repository (either using [git](https://git-scm.com/) in any of its variants or by unpacking a downloaded a [ZIP archive containing this repo](https://github.com/rozek/voltcloud-for-browsers/archive/refs/heads/main.zip)) - it contains the ZIP archive with the smoke test which will have to be uploaded to VoltCloud soon
+1. download this repository (either using [git](https://git-scm.com/) in any of its variants or by unpacking a downloaded a [ZIP archive containing this repo](https://github.com/rozek/voltcloud-for-browsers/archive/refs/heads/main.zip)) - it comes with a ZIP archive containing the smoke test ready to be uploaded to VoltCloud
-2. Navigate to the VoltCloud dashboard, sign in and create a new application - you may rename it if desired, but that's not really important
+2. navigate to the VoltCloud dashboard, sign in and create a new application - you may rename it if desired, but that's not really important
-3. enter `/#/confirm/{{token}}` as the "Confirm Page" and `/#/reset/{{token}}` as the "Reset Page"
+3. enter `/#/confirm/{{token}}` as the "Confirm Page" and `/#/reset/{{token}}` as the "Reset Page" - do not let yourself be fooled by the input field placeholders which show the same text and look as if you would have already entered these values!
-4. click on "Save" to persist theses changes
+4. click on "Save" to persist your changes
 5. now "Upload" the file `smoke-test-archive-for-upload.zip` from this repository
-6. finally click on the "Action" named "Storage", then on "+ Add" and enter `key-1` as the "Key" and `value-1` as the "Value" of a new application Storage entry - there is no need to explicitly "Save" theses settings
+6. finally click on the "Action" named "Storage" first, then on "+ Add" and enter `key-1` as the "Key" and `value-1` as the "Value" of a new application Storage entry - there is no need to explicitly "Save" theses settings

 ### Execution ###